borg286/sevtech/README.md

 * After you've found a few cows and optionally pigs, explore for a Bone blocks in clusters to get loads of bonemeal to get a fast supply of wheat.

 * Pelts are useful for glue in Age 1.
-Note: buffalo doesn't melt down into glue, but does make 6 hide.

 ## Automation